palatok/next-jwt-auth/README.md

 ```

 Now, let's come to the library configuration.
-Create a typescript file for your `User` type, create a typescript file `src/types/Auth.ts` (it can be anywhere of your choice),
+Create a typescript file `src/types/Auth.ts` (it can be anywhere of your choice) for your `User` type,

 ```ts
 import { AuthUser } from "next-jwt-auth";